Association of Polish Architects, Wrocław Branch (SARP)

 Sylwia Sikora – member of SARP Wrocław Branch

 Administration and finance

 Who are we?

-DoFA is organized by the Wrocław Branch of the Association of Polish Architects (SARP), an organization with over 60 years of tradition, bringing together leading architects of Wrocław and Lower Silesia (almost 300 members).
+DoFA is organized by the Wrocław Branch of the Association of Polish Architects (SARP), an organization with 75 years of tradition, bringing together leading architects of Wrocław and Lower Silesia (almost 300 members).
 One of our primary objectives is to promote high quality public space in which architecture plays an important role, as well as to actively influence development of spatial order – a generator of urban environment top standards.
 Among our most important goals there is also a promotion of good architecture and a common architectural education.

-Our intention, while creating DoFA, was to meet a social demand for a cyclic event dedicated to architecture and related fields which the existing calendar of events in Wrocław and Lower Silesia previously lacked.
+Our intention, while creating DoFA in 2011, was to meet a social demand for a cyclic event dedicated to architecture and related fields which the existing calendar of events in Wrocław and Lower Silesia previously lacked.
 In order to fill this gap we undertook a great challenge of offering to the DoFA recipients a program that would be attractive and, at the same time, accessible in terms of reception, and which could also contribute to a broader discussion about the condition of architecture in our city and the region.

 What are the goals?

 In addition to our principal objective which is to promote high quality standards of public space, DoFA is also involved in documentation and in-depth analyses of architectural achievements in our region as well as promotion of architectural creation as a cultural activity.
 We want to award exemplary achievements in architecture, urban planning and related fields, as well as to present a wide range of issues related to spatial order creation.
 We would like to draw the attention of local communities to our common environment and to encourage them to become its active co-creators.
 We hope that in the midst of the festival activities everyone finds something that will enable them to better understand architecture - as our goal is to raise general architectural awareness and promote the idea of a culturally rich and sustainable environment.